RamazanHalid/LawProject_WithDotNetAndReact/README.md

 ![image](https://user-images.githubusercontent.com/42031794/177758867-66222334-bd7f-4f6c-8460-982ff637543d.png)
 </br></br>

-Figure 20:
+Figure 20:</br></br>
-As seen in the figur</br></br>e 21, the second button in the “Licence Settings” page “Add Balance”, will navigate the users to the balance page where users can add balance to</br></br> their credit card.
+As seen in the figure 21, the second button in the “Licence Settings” page “Add Balance”, will navigate the users to the balance page where users can add balance to</br></br> their credit card.
 After adding a balance, a pop up will appear asking users whether they want to save their information for later use or not, which can then be used as a drop down in the credit card reminder option, as shown in figure 22.
 For the next append operations, users could choose between credit cards for convenience or "none," which clears the text fields.
 There also exists a button at the top of the page as can be seen in the figure 23, which when clicked, opens a modal to edit credit card information that has been selected via the credit card reminder option.
 Also, must be mentioned that all the modals in this application are programmed to prevent any closing when clicking the area around the modal and to ensure the modal closes only after clicking the close icon on the top right corner of the modal, by setting the “hidebackdrop” and “disableEscapeKeyDown” options of the modal component to true.
 After users submit the form, if the operation is successful, a success message will be displayed as shown in the figure 24 and an error message otherwise.
 </br></br>
  ![image](https://user-images.githubusercontent.com/42031794/177758889-11a426ba-3e13-424f-bf3b-540c9452f065.png)
 </br></br>